thehackersplaybook/auxknow/docs/usage.md

 # Usage

-This section provides instructions on how to use the AuxKnow project.
+This section provides examples for using AuxKnow.

 ## Examples